sterex-dev/detector-interfaces/README.md

-# LAND_detector_comms
+# LAND_comms_detectors

-Interfaces to detectors used at LAND.
+A set of programmatic interfaces to detectors used at LAND.